calderon9505/DataEngineerStudy/10_Cloud/AWS/04_IAM.md

 If a user is assigned to a role, access keys are created dynamically and provided to the user temporarily.
 That is to say, **gives up** his own permissions and instead takes on the permissions of the role.

+A role can be assigne to a person, an aplication or a service (That is to soy, an entire ec2 machine can hace a role)

 Se crean roles y se asignan a las distintas aplicaciones (códigos) para que tengan acceso a los recursos específicos que requiera la aplicación.

 En términos de ADL, tengo mi usuario sebastian.calderon (con ninguna policy o alguna policy que desconozco).
 Dicho usuario tiene acceso a distintas cuentas (Data Lake account, Data Lake Stage, Data Lake Production, ASL Sandbox, etc) a las cuales puedo acceder con distintos roles (data-bbog-dataengineers-dev, data-commons-dataengineers-dev, adl-shared-access-dev)